About Racial Discrimination

-Despite this, many individuals experience unfair treatment and racism because of how they look or where they come from.
-Racial discrimination can also be subtle, creating systemic barriers that lock people out of social and economic opportunities.
+Australia is enriched by its multicultural population yet many individuals experience unfair treatment and racism because of how they look or where they come from.

-The Act protects people across Australia from unfair treatment on the basis of their race, colour, descent, or national or ethnic origin in different areas of public life.
-It also makes racial vilification against the law.
+The Racial Discrimination Act 1975 promotes equality between people of different backgrounds and it protects people from unfair treatment or vilification on the basis of their race, colour, descent, or national or ethnic origin.

-People who experience direct or indirect discrimination can complain to the Commission.
+People who experience racial discrimination can complain to the Commission.

 Find out more about our work in this area.